lingfromSh/message/README.md

 # Message

+> I want to provider a general message notification system, which can be used in any project.

 A general message notification system

 ## Features

-1. websocket/email providers support
-2. pure async/await implement with FastAPI
+1. pure async/await implement with FastAPI
-3. extensible, only need add providers
+2. extensible, only need add providers
-4. scalable
+3. scalable

 ## Dependencies

 - PostgresQL
 - RabbitMQ
 - Redis
-- Prefect

-## System Design
+## Framework

+- fastapi
+- tortoise-orm
+- pydantic
-- FastAPI
+- taskiq
+- apprise (support tons of notification services) amazing lib

 ## Development